ONSdigital/sml-public/public_pages/public_guides/ThousandPoundCorrection.md

 * tpc_marker - 'C' for correction applied, 'N' for no correction applied, 'S' for method stop / error

-## Requirements and Dependencies

-- This method requires input data.

-## Assumptions and Validity

-* A ratio inside of the upper or lower thresholds is due to a thousand pounds error
-* If the principal variable is found to be a thousand pounds error, then it is assumed that all other monetary values are also thousand pounds errors
-* The principal variable and predictive value are well correlated and are intended to be reported in the same denomination (i.e., thousand pounds)
-* The principal variable and auxiliary value are well correlated and intended to be reported in the same denomination (i.e., thousand pounds)
-* The auxiliary variable is known and available for all contributors processed by the method
-* Thresholds set are a good indication of whether a value should be corrected

 ### Example (Synthetic) Data

 Files containing the example input & output data given above can be found in the [example_data](https://github.com/ONSdigital/sml-public/tree/main/example_data/ThousandPoundCorrection) folder of this repository.